 Day 6 : AMA plane from Angguruk to Wamena (30 minutes).

 My original plan was to go back to Wamena walking from Angguruk to Ninia, Soba and so on …

-But I was sick of walking in the mud and sleeping on the floor.
-There was a flight leaving on Day 6 otherwise I would have to wait for another 3 days so I decided to go back to Wamena.
+But I was tired of walking in the mud and sleeping on the floor.
+There was a flight leaving on Day 6 and it wasn’t very clear when would the next flight come to Angguruk.
+So I decided to take it.

 With proper gear I guess I would have had continued either to Kosarek either back to Wamena as planned.

 A guide is mandatory from Kiroma to Angguruk

 A more relaxed 6-days itinerary : Wamena-Wesegalep loop

 I got this report from friends who did this with a guide.
 Given the trail is well worn you can do it by yourself provided that you have a basic level in Indonesian as explained above.

 I think they took it easier than me because I covered the Kurima – Ugem distance in less than 2 hours.

 Day 1 : Sogokmo (before Kurima) – Kurima – Kilise (2h30 walking).